 One of the most populous nations in Europe, Germany is home to roughly 82 million people.
-The country is a global political and economic leader, as well as a cultural center.
+The country is a global political and economic leader, as well as a cultural centre.
 Germany's economy is one of world’s largest, with strong manufacturing, science, technology and trade sectors.
-A high quality of life makes Germany a desirable destination for many expats and other foreign travelers.
+A high quality of life makes Germany a desirable destination for many expats and other foreign travellers.

 There are a variety of living options in Germany.
 On your first weeks before you have found a permanent housing you can book a hotel room for about 90 euros per night.
 If you are looking for something cheaper you can find a place in hostel for about 20 and 30 euros per night.
 You can also find a temporary flat (furnished) to rent for about 500 to 1,200 euros per month, depending on its location.

 When you begin to look for an apartment in Germany, we recommend you to seek the help of a real estate agent if you are not yet fluent in the German language.
 Rental agreements may sometimes be difficult to understand, and you may end up paying hidden costs.

 If you want to plan your relocation on your own, you will find that most local newspapers — such as the Berliner Zeitung, the FAZ, or the Süddeutsche Zeitung — offer a section on housing in the region, as do websites such as immobilienscout24.de or immowelt.de (both websites in German only).